rolimans/ircCppImplementation/README.md

 IRC Implementation in CPP

-Implementation made for the discipline of Computer Networks - SSC0142, ICMC-USP
+Implementation made for the discipline of Computer Networks - SSC0142 at ICMC - USP

 ## Students: